BrowserGameDijkstra/Dijkstra-Algorithm-Webapplication/README.md

 Interact: Connect nodes and start the algorithm.
 Results: View the shortest path calculation and display.
 Enjoy exploring the Dijkstra algorithm!
+LINKS
+Project Website
+Documentation
+GitHub Repository
+STATUS
+Status of the project can be found here